JakubicekRoman/AO_retinal/README.md

 * It works with folder containing png images
 * A "Input path" to a folder containing png files is required as input
 * Output segmentation masks are saved into user's given "Output path" as set of png images
+* There are two segmentation models - 'V1' or 'V2' (newer) without vessel walls.

 ## Requirements
 * PC with Linux and GPU